eCommerce

 C2C, meaning consumer-to-consumer commerce, is a business model often defined as one consumer selling goods or services to another consumer.
 When done online, C2C becomes a type of eCommerce.
 This C2C sale is often facilitated by a third party that takes care of the transaction details for a commission for bringing the parties—direct sellers and potential customers—together while offering quality control that is acceptable to both.

 C2C business examples include eBay, Amazon Marketplace, and Etsy, which all work as online intermediaries.
-While one person might technically be the seller in such a situation, it's considered consumer-to-consumer (and by some as customer-to-customer) because that seller isn't a traditional business.
+While one person might technically be the seller in such a situation, it's considered consumer-to-consumer business model (and known by some as the customer-to-customer business model) because that seller isn't a traditional business.

-The purpose of a C2C business model and accompanying eCommerce platform is to enable one party to sell directly to buyers without spending a considerable amount of money building and maintaining an online storefront.
+The purpose of business strategy and accompanying eCommerce platform is to enable one party to sell directly to potential buyers without spending a considerable amount of money building and maintaining an online storefront.
 This allows the seller to keep more of their profits because they aren't expending the capital to create infrastructure associated with a traditional business.
-Of all business models, C2C most closely resembles a marketplace.
+Of all business models, C2C most closely resembles a marketplace, where a business can be started with minimal costs.

 The buyer may also get more competitive prices if sellers on the same C2C platform compete.
 The most common term for these types of eCommerce platforms is “marketplace.”
 The idea of a marketplace mirrors real-world examples like flea markets, where a building owner will offer booths to sellers in exchange for a percentage of the profits.

 Clarity's own online marketplace platform creates these marketplaces for clients who want to take full advantage of C2C opportunities.
-We can build them from the ground up or combine them with other business models, such as a single online store, multi-store (i.e., many franchises connected to a single product database), global multi-currency market, customer-to-business eCommerce, and much more.
+We can build them from the ground up or combine them with other selling models, such as a single online store, multi-store (i.e., many franchises connected to a single product database), global multi-currency market, global auction platform, customer-to-business eCommerce, and much more.

 C2C eCommerce Examples

-As you'll see, the C2C business model provides a way to sell products via a classified or auction system, offering a platform and facilitating credit card transactions.
+As you'll see, the C2C business model provides a way to sell products via online auctions or classified advertisements, offering a platform and facilitating credit card transactions.
 But there are other ways to create a C2C online environment.

-• EBay is an excellent C2C business example where consumers sell to other consumers online.
+• EBay is an excellent example where consumers sell items to other consumers online, starting as a true customer-to-customer environment.
 It was the first customer-to-customer auction site on the web, even though Buy It Now listings currently eclipse those of timed auctions.
-EBay makes money by charging sellers fees for the privilege of connecting them to potential buyers, so it works as a classified or auction system.
+EBay makes money by charging sellers fees for the privilege of connecting them to potential buyers, so it works as both online auctions and classified advertisements C2C platforms.

-• Buyers have multiple options for paying such as credit card, PayPal, or bank debits.
-This ability to accept a variety of payments is one reason sellers choose eBay over other sites.
+• Buyers have multiple options for paying such as credit card, PayPal, or bank debits that buyers and sellers can link to a bank account.
+This ability to accept a variety of payment options is one reason sellers choose eBay over other sites.
 The seller then utilizes eBay's shipping software to create labels and then ships using one of the three major package carriers.

 • Craigslist takes a much more altruistic approach.
-In most cases, it works as a free marketplace for consumers to connect with others at the local level via a third-party business.
+In most cases, it works as a free marketplace for consumers to connect with other potential consumers at the local level via a third-party business.
 Craigslist charges to post job ads to cover its expenses, but its primary purpose is to create a free C2C eCommerce marketplace.

 • Amazon offers the largest marketplace on the web.
-Buyers pay via credit card transactions or PayPal, and sellers receive payments facilitated by Amazon to their own bank account or PayPal account.
-Amazon charges one of the highest rates of any C2C site on the web, but sellers continue to use it because of Amazon's reach.
+Buyers pay via credit card or PayPal, and sellers receive payments facilitated by Amazon to their own bank account or PayPal account.
+Amazon charges one of the highest rates of any C2C site on the web, but sellers continue to use it because of Amazon's reach and promotional features.

 The Advantages of C2C for the Marketplace Owner